 8. Hot Weather

 If temperatures become too hot, huskies may become uncomfortable and less likely to exercise.
-When a husky is suffering from an illness, it may try to save energy for the healing process, causing them to appear lazy.
+When a husky suffers from an illness, it may try to save energy for the healing process, causing them to appear lazy.
 This behavior can frustrate owners who want their pets to feel better.
 However, physical stimulation such as regular exercise can encourage a Husky’s natural vigor and improve their well-being.

 9. Diet